eswnl/GK-2A-UHRIT-extractor/README.md

 7. TBS6903x or later: It must be over PCI.
 Receivers with USB output will not be able to transport the frames.<br>
    If using laptop you will need a PCI to ExpressCard socket (if your laptop has one).

 8. PC running EBSPro or BBFRAME collector.
 Make sure your card supports BBFRAMES and set this in the streamreader.ini file.
-In EBSPro, the line in the file needs to say:
+In the EBSPro folder, the line in the file needs to say:
    `FrameMode=1`<p>
     ![tbs6903x_4](https://github.com/user-attachments/assets/52d2771d-7deb-4aa5-94a5-ce1048592547)